jasontoups-dfinity/react-playground/memory-bank/activeContext.md

 - **2025-05-21**: Enhanced documentation with ShadCN UI Vite installation instructions
 - **2025-05-21**: Fixed ShadCN import alias configuration and initialized ShadCN UI with Slate color scheme
 - **2025-05-21**: Added ShadCN UI button component and updated import paths to use the @/ alias
+- **2025-05-21**: Added documentation links to technology logos on the homepage
+- **2025-05-21**: Updated .clinerules with Testing Responsibility section
+- **2025-05-21**: Added hover scale animation to technology logos on the homepage (icons only)
+- **2025-05-21**: Added home link to the React Playground header
+- **2025-05-21**: Implemented light/dark theme toggle in the header

 This active context will be updated regularly as the project evolves.